elainexliu/elainexliu.github.io/index.md

           <li><a href = "https://elainexliu.github.io/projects.html">more...</a></li>
         </ul>
     <h2>for fun</h2>
-        <p>In my free time, I'm the biggest fan of sunsets and love to <a href= "https://www.instagram.com/elaineliuart/">oil paint and sketch</a>!
+        <p>I love sunsets, <a href= "https://www.instagram.com/elaineliuart/">oil painting, and sketching</a>.
 Trying to do more digital art too.
-Also love lifting, going to cafes, and strolling around in libraries.</p>
+Also love skating (with skateboards), lifting, going to cafes, and strolling around in libraries.</p>
     <h2>some thoughts</h2>
         <p>I tend to overthink often; writing lets me get some of those thoughts off my mind.
 Here's my little basement library:</p>
         <ul>